ansible-collections/community.vmware/docs/docsite/rst/vmware_scenarios/vmware_inventory_vm_attributes.rst

 alternateGuestName (str)
 ^^^^^^^^^^^^^^^^^^^^^^^^

     Used as display name for the operating system if guestId isotherorother-64.
-See :ref:`guest_full_name`.
+See :ref:`ansible_collections.community.vmware.docsite.guest_full_name`.

 annotation (str, optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^